lingfennan/cloaking-detection-plugin/README.md

 1. Offline:
 	a. compare the landing URL against the blacklist.
 If hit, warn user.
 	b. if not hit, compare agasint a whitelist.
 If hit, pass.
+	c. if no data available, fetch the link with spider user agent, check if it is Login page that we want to ignore, i.e. user visited this page before and it contains a login keyword in spider copy.
+If yes, pass.
-	c. if no data available, fetch the link with spider user agent and normal user agent.
-Compare the dom and text, if significantly different, report to user, and let user decide.
+	d.
+Compare the dom and text between spider copy and user copy, if significantly different, report to user, and let user decide.

 2. Online:
+	Similar to Offline, except that spider copy crawling is done at server side.

 3. Privacy-enhanced Online:
+	Similar to Online, except that user copy is sent back through rappor, which provides privacy enhancement.

 4. Unguarded:
+	Turn off this plugin.